HCRLabRepo/HapticGamesTouchX/README.md

    When the robot is connected, the ball always moves very fast even under tiny slight moves.

 5. Maybe it's worth figuring out how to define the global variable NUM_OF_RUNS in a better way.
-The current way (reading from the command line) may work, but I don't think this is the best way.
+The current way (reading from the command line and letting another source file refer to this number) may work, but I don't think this is the best way to define, declare, and refer to it.
 I tried to define it in the header file using extern and pragma, but it didn't work.